roytang/blog/content/notes/2017/04/848770341988048896/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/848770341988048896/
+title: ''
 ---

-RT [@cyclpsrock](https://twitter.com/cyclpsrock/): What year is it https://t.co/xhYWdRGWzk
+What year is it